The Great Traditional Full Irish Breakfast what is it?

 Leftover mashed potatoes are used to make farls or boxty which is the key to a great Irish breakfast.
 Your Irish breakfast may be served casually at a road side convenience shop or on fine china at a swanky hotel.
 This real Irish breakfast will be found on the breakfast menu of most Irish restaurants.

-- tomatoes – cut in half and grilled till a little soft and bubbly with caramelized edges
+tomatoes – the cut side of the tomato is placed face down and grilled till a little soft and bubbly with caramelized edges

-- button mushrooms – sliced and sauteed in butter
+button mushrooms – sliced and sauteed in butter or a large flat mushroom

-- boxty/fadge/potato pancakes – thin triangular-shaped potato pancakes very traditional, and also known as Irish potato bread
+boxty/fadge/potato pancakes – An Irish potato Pancake is a thin triangular-shaped potato and flour triangle very traditional, and also known as Irish potato bread

-- Irish Brown Bread – a soda bread popular all over Ireland made with full bran flour.
+Irish Brown Bread also called Irish Wheaten Bread – a soda bread popular all over Ireland made with full bran flour.

-- white pudding is also called drisheen and is made from pork fat
+White pudding slice – are also called drisheen and is made from pork fat

 When cooking a Full Irish breakfast at home you need good smoked Irish bacon or Irish rashers (in N. America these are usually called English or Canadian bacon or smoked pork from the loin).
 You can usually pick up some boxty or potato pancakes at British speciality shops and occasionally some farls.
 A full Irish breakfast simply isn’t complete without the boxty, farls or potato pancakes as far as I’m concerned.